7 Steps To Selling A House To A Family Member

 Selling a house to a family member can be very rewarding.

 Perhaps you’re trying to help a relative out by providing them with an affordable price on a home.
-Perhaps it’s an old family property you’d like to pass on.
+Perhaps it’s an old family property you’d like to keep in the family.
 Or maybe this is a way of convincing a child to live closer to you by offering them a deal they can’t refuse.

 Whatever the reason, it helps to know how to properly transfer the asset without running into any snags or damaging any relationships.